Study in Canada

 Select the university or college (ensuring it is a DLI) and apply for admission.
 Once you have a letter of acceptance, you can apply for a study visa.
 Before you do so you will need to gather all of the documents mentioned above.
 You can apply for a study visa online through the Canadian government's website or by submitting a paper application to the nearest visa application center.
 There is a fee to apply for a study visa, which must be paid when you submit your application.
 You may be required to provide biometric information (fingerprints and photo) as part of the application process.
 It can take several weeks or months for your study visa application to be processed.
 You can check the status of your application online.

-- Cost to study - The tuition fees for colleges and vocational schools in Canada vary depending on the program and institution.
+- Course fees - The tuition fees for colleges and vocational schools in Canada vary depending on the program and institution.
 The duration of college programs may range from a few months to a few years, with tuition costs ranging from approximately $7,000 to more than $30,000 per year.

 - Living costs - The average cost of living in Canada for college students is around $15,000 per year.